PRC-Data-Challenge-2024/team_brave_pillow/README.md

     3. `add_features.py` file add more features such as airport distance,

-4. Processing:
-   We proposed two model:
+4. We proposed two model for processing:

    a. `Median voting`, where we trained numerous model (thanks to our trial and error, and also for loop!) and select the final result from the median of the predicted value from each.
        We uses this architecture because we realized that the deviation of each prediction using different features deviates differently from the ground truth.
 Thus, following the law of large number, the median voting can be helpful.
 This results in 2318 rmse.
 However, this model has several drawbacks.
 First, it is very time-consuming to train the all models,